Dog ear mites are small parasites, most commonly of a species called Otodectes cynotis, that feed on the wax, oils, and debris in dogs’ ears.

 - Hematomas (blood blisters on the ears, usually caused by head shaking)

-- Reddish-brown discharge that looks like coffee grounds (made mostly of dried blood and can obstruct the ear)
+- Reddish-brown discharge that looks like coffee grounds (made mostly of dried blood that can obstruct the ear)

 - Crusting, scabbing, bleeding, or oozing ear flaps